subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-Look-Like.md

 ![center](/images/rollingstone_500_albums/unnamed-chunk-11-1.png)

 In terms of music taste, I am indeed a nostalgic person.
 Even now I still often enjoy listening to 60's and 70's albums.
 Most my favorite artists came from sixties and seventies, such as The kinks, Miles Davis, Carpenters, Billy Joel, The Beach Boys, Pink Floyd and Marvin Gaye.
-Sometimes I wish I could cross back to 50 years ago, and spend one night in a dark but wonderful underground livehouse, listening to my favourite idol's songs.
+Sometimes I wish I could cross back to 50 years ago, and spend one night in a dark and wonderful underground livehouse, listening to my favorite idol's songs.

 {% highlight r %}
 # list part of my favorite albums